Data Engineer System Design Interview 2026: What's Tested

 judge_model VARCHAR(64) -- Which LLM scored this output?

 GPT-4 achieves roughly 80% agreement with human evaluators on output quality assessment.
-That's good enough for a first-pass gate in your pipeline design.
+Good enough for a first-pass gate in a pipeline design.
 Tools like Ragas, LangSmith, and Braintrust are now expected components; interviewers want to see them in the architecture diagram.
-If you're prepping for system design interviews, add these to your vocabulary.
+Prep for system design interviews must add these names to the working vocabulary.

-The prompt sounds simple: "Design a real-time embedding pipeline that ingests 10K documents per day."
-The failure rate among senior candidates is brutal, because this isn't a variation on a batch warehouse problem.
-It's a different category of system entirely.
+The prompt sounds simple: “Design a real-time embedding pipeline that ingests 10K documents per day.”
+The failure rate among senior candidates is brutal, because this is not a variation on a batch warehouse problem.
+It is a different category of system entirely.

 What interviewers test: vector upsert strategies, dimension validation (mismatched vectors corrupt indexes), and when to reject a hybrid architecture for a single system.
 The common mistake is using a vector database for both similarity search and general data storage.